Sea Doo Model Reference (1989-2007)

 By now, the only real mechanical fault worth mentioning is well known among those who own the Supercharged models.
 The infamous clutch problems!
 Sea Doo addresses it with a heavier duty clutch package and aftermarket sources also have good solutions available.

-In 2007, all models from 1996 are offered but in different colors than last year.
+In 2007, all models from 2006 are offered but in different colors than last year.
 The only real new addition is a 155hp RXP which has been a big debating point on the many Sea Doo forums.
-It’s a bit like putting a V6 in a Corvette, but those who are less experienced riders would most likely benefit from the less powerful model.
-The RXP (maybe RXT too) does have a change to the steering column making it more vertical and people say that’s an improvement.
-I’m sure there are other changes I missed so will update if I get more info.
+It's a bit like putting a V6 in a Corvette, but those who are less experienced riders would most likely benefit from the less powerful model.
+The RXP (maybe RXT too) does have a change to the steering column making it more vertical and people say that's an improvement.
+This is the last year for the poor selling 3D DI too although from what I've read, anyone who has actually owned or rode one loves them!
+A salute and RIP to the two strokes that started it all!